github/codeql/swift/README.md

 ### CMake project

-There are two `CMakeLists.txt` files, one at the root of the repository and another in the `swift` directory.
-Using either will allows to load the Swift extractor as a CMake project, which allows integration into a wider variety of IDEs.
+The `CMakeLists.txt` file allows to load the Swift extractor as a CMake project, which allows integration into a wider variety of IDEs.
 Building with CMake also creates a `compile_commands.json` compilation database that can be picked up by even more IDEs.
 In particular, opening the `swift` directory in VSCode should work.

 ### Debugging codeql database creation